luishleitao/Computational-Science-SU2025/README.md

 - Preprocessing and encoding of multiple-sequence alignment (MSA) data
 - Dimensionality reduction (PCA)
 - Clustering (k-means, hierarchical)
-- Binary classification (logistic regression, random forests, neural networks)
+- Binary classification using logistic regression
-- Generative modeling of protein sequences
+- Generative modeling of protein sequences: Variational autoencoder.

 All tasks are implemented and demonstrated in the provided Jupyter notebook.